EMFF INFORMATION DAY 9 NOVEMBER 2017

 WILD FISH SHORTAGES: According to the United Nations Department of Economic and Social Affairs (UN-DESA 2009), the world population is expected to grow from the present 6.8 billion people to about 9 billion by 2050, mostly in developing countries (5.6–7.9 billion).
 Fisheries around the world provide significant food catches that are dwindling as a result of over-fishing and marine pollution.
 By tackling marine pollution, the oceans stand a better chance of regeneration, giving fish a healthier environment in which to flourish.

-A new "Sustainable blue economy call" with a total budget exceeding €14 million will be published under the European Maritime and Fisheries Fund by the end of October 2017.
-EASME organises an information day for stakeholders interested in applying.
+This was a new "Sustainable blue economy call" with a total budget exceeding €14 million was published under the European Maritime and Fisheries Fund at the end of October 2017.
+The EASME organised this information day for stakeholders interested in applying for grant funding.

 9 November 2017, 9:00 -17:30

-You will have the opportunity to meet our experts who will be ready to answer any of your questions.
-The Commissioner for Environment, Maritime Affairs and Fisheries Karmenu Vella will also be present.
+If you had attended, you would have had the opportunity to meet EMFF experts who were ready to answer any of your questions.
+The Commissioner for Environment, Maritime Affairs and Fisheries Karmenu Vella was present to give the keynote speech.